abdnh/anki-addon-template/README.md

+# Anki Add-on Template

-My Anki add-on template.
+Anki add-on template for my projects.
 See [ankibuild](https://github.com/abdnh/ankibuild) for some description of the file structure.

 ## Changelog